 Stakeholder consultation is an eligible cost under Stream 3: Activity 1 for water supply assessments or feasibility studies if necessary for the proposed project.

-However, testing of wells for water quantity and quality to determine potential use of water for agricultural purposes may be eligible under Stream 3 if it is a component of an eligible project.
+Testing of wells for water quantity and quality to determine potential use of water for agricultural purposes may be eligible under Stream 3 if it is a component of an eligible project.

 Retroactive costs will not be considered.
 All projects must receive IAF approval before starting activities or incurring any project costs.
 Project start dates are as of approval, and all projects must be complete by January 15, 2032.